rebecca1230/Data-Analysis/Class 6/Class 6-2/README.md

 ```
 ### Find a & b
 ```
-lm(data,formula tell R what de/in are)
+lm(data,formula = tell R what dependent and independent variables are)

 lm(data = USArrests,
    formula = "Assault ~ UrbanPop")